lionheart/pinboard.py/README.rst

 Support
 -------

-If you like this library, you might want to check out `Pushpin <https://itunes.apple.com/us/app/pushpin-for-pinboard/id548052590?mt=8&amp;uo=4&amp;at=1l3vbEC>`_, a Pinboard app for iOS.
+If you like this library, you might want to check out `Pushpin for Pinboard <https://itunes.apple.com/us/app/pushpin-for-pinboard/id548052590?mt=8&amp;uo=4&amp;at=1l3vbEC>`_.

 License
 -------